Who we are

 Joanne is the Chief Finance Officer and Company Secretary for CORE Education Trust.

-Director of Development and Compliance
+Director of Development and Safeguarding

-Cathy is part of the central executive leadership team.
-Her role encompasses safeguarding and outward facing accountabilities.
+Cathy's role encompasses safeguarding and outward facing accountabilities.
 This involves the key responsibility of overseeing all the Trust partnerships and projects.
 She has led on ground breaking national projects such as echoeternal.org

 Cathy has an established track record as an educational leader in a range of inner city secondary schools in challenging circumstances in London and Birmingham.
 During her career she has mentored and coached aspirant Headteachers and senior leaders.